dubiacc/website/articles/en/nfp/index.md

 The conjugal act is only "honest wedlock" when ordered primarily to offspring.

-St. Augustine had already condemned the Manicheans for the same practice centuries earlier, although their reasoning was only slightly different, he still foresaw the change from procreation to lust:
+St. Augustine had already condemned the Manicheans for the same practice centuries earlier, although their reasoning was only slightly different (wanting to contracept since they saw the "Divine Light" being trapped in human flesh, which they taught, was imprisonment and inherently evil) - still, he foresaw their practice of observing cycles being rooted in passions:

 > Is it not you who hold that begetting children, by which souls are confined in flesh,
 > is a greater sin than cohabitation?
 Is it not you who used to counsel us to observe